 All of us have endured awful customer experiences of one kind or another.
-For instance, when I bought a t-shirt recently it wasn’t available in my size, but it was in stock in one of their stores about 20 minutes away.
-The catch was that it would take 7-10 days to bring to the store because the company only made inter-store deliveries this frequently.
+For instance, when I bought a t-shirt recently it wasn’t available in my size, but it was in stock in one of the retailer’s stores about 20 minutes away.
+The catch was that it would take 7-10 days to bring to the store because the company only made inter-store deliveries this frequently!
 It was unacceptable service, but they were oblivious.
 I went somewhere else instead and they lost the sale.

 At first glance, communicators aren’t directly involved in such operational activities.
 However, these all have a strong communication element.
 In fact, there is a strong argument that operational communication is one of the most important practical communication applications within an organization.

 As a communicator, you can become more valuable to your organization or client by observing the customer experience.
 It is crucial to understand the customer experience throughout the cycle of interactions with them.
 These interactions are also known as ‘the moments of truth.’

 If other departments in your organization don’t review the customer experience, you can volunteer for the role on the basis that it is fundamentally a communication experience.
 You can follow the path of a typical customer as they interact with the people and functions, online and face-to-face.